zaydego1/Multicore-Processor-Simulation/README.md

    - Creates the instruction queue

 1. **`task_manager.cpp`**:
-   - Handles the scheduling of the CPU
-   - Threaded instances of processor (therefore including core classes)
-   - My favorite class!
-This is the bread and butter of this program
+   - Out of scope for this project.
+(Didn't need to multithread instructions)

 2. **`processor.cpp`**:
    - Creates cores
    - Creates L2 Cache
-   - Currently responsible for scheduling instructions (will be handled by task manager in the future)
+   - Currently responsible for scheduling instructions

 3. **`core.cpp`**:
    - Executes instructions in a thread safe manner
    - Creates L1 Caches and interfaces with L2 Caches and Memory
-   - Collaborates with processor to schedule instructions (will be task manager)
+   - Collaborates with processor to schedule instructions

 4. **`cache.cpp`**:
    - Interface for creating L1 and L2 caches